infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/autopilot-plus.md

 ## Useful Information

  - You may only have one flight saved at a time, you may start another flight while one is running in the background, however you won't be able to save your new flight
  - While your flight is running in the background, it will be visible to others (on multiplayer servers).
 However your aircraft will not be visible to other users after it reaches the 30 minutes ETE to destination.
-It will reappear when you resume the flight.
+It will reappear when you resume the flight
  - You can set "Last Save" in the status bar to show how many seconds have elapsed since the flight was last saved
  - Flights are saved every 5 minutes while actively flying provided all the conditions are met.
 If you make a change, changing speed for example, a new save will be triggered